-Article 3 prevents the British government removing someone from the UK to a country where there are substantial grounds for believing an individual will face a real risk of serious harm, including torture, inhuman or degrading treatment or punishment.
+Article 3 can be a pivotal part of a Human Rights Application as it prevents the British Government from removing someone from the UK to a country where there are substantial grounds for believing an individual will face a real risk of serious harm.
+“Serious harm” includes torture, inhuman or degrading treatment and punishment.
 Examples of this include:

 The threshold for Article 3 claims is high; however, it is an absolute right, meaning there is no situation where it can be lawfully breached.

-To make a claim under Article 3, you need the assistance of an experienced human rights lawyer to check if an application can pass the extremely high threshold.
-Our team will support you through the process, helping you to protect your safety.
+If you choose to make a claim under Article 3, then you will need the assistance of an experienced human rights lawyer to check if your application could pass the extremely high threshold.
+Luckily, our team will be here to support you through the process, and helping you to protect your safety.